-- 8.2 The Academic Stage requires successful completion of an undergraduate degree in law or an undergraduate degree in any other subject and a one year conversion course, the Common Professional Examination (CPE).5 - 8.3 The Professional Training Course Stage requires successful completion of the Bar Professional Training Course (BPTC) over one year full-time or two years part-time.6 During the BPTC there are 12 compulsory qualifying sessions (previously known as 'dining') that the Inns hold for their members.
-Those who pass the BPTC are called to the Bar by their respective Inn of Court.7 - 8.4 The third stage in training for the Bar is pupillage.
-This is an overall period of 12 months split into two six month periods referred to as First Six and Second Six.8 Pupillage is spent in an approved pupillage training organisation (either barristers' chambers or another approved legal environment). - 8.5 The BPTC has attracted between 2,500 and 3,000 applicants each year for the period 2005-2010.
-Of those applicants, between 1,700 and 2,000 students were enrolled.
-Of those enrolled between 2005-2010, between 1,400 and 1,800 passed.
-The pass rate for 2009/2010 was 80%.
-There are between 20-30% of students enrolled on the BPTC that are non-EU nationals.
+Academic (Stage 1) → Professional Training Course (Stage 2) > Pupillage: supervised practical training (Stage 3) 8 8.2 The Academic Stage requires successful completion of an undergraduate degree in law or an undergraduate degree in any othe subject and a one year conversion course, the Common Professional Examination (CPE).
+8 3.3 The Professional Training Course Stage requires successful completion of the Bar Professional Training Course (BPTC) over one year full-time or two years part-time.
+During the BPTC there are 12 compulsory qualifying sessions (previously known as 'dining') that the Inns hold for their members.
+Those who pass the BPTC are called to the Bar by their respective Inn of Court.
+The third stage in training for the Bar is pupillage.
+This is an overall period of 12 months split into two six month periods referred to as First Six and Second Six.
+Pupillage is spent in an approved pupillage training organisation (either barristers' chambers or another approved legal environment).
+8 3.
+4 8 3.5 he BPTC has attracted between 2,500 and 3,000 applicants each year or the period 2005-2010.
+Of those applicants, between 1,700 and 2,000 rudents were enrolled.
+Of those enrolled between 2005-2010, between 400 and 1,800 passed.
+The pass rate for 2009/2010 was 80%. here are between 20-30% of students enrolled on the BPTC that are on-EU nationals.

-5 A lower second class degree is the minimum standard of achievement.
+&lt;sup>5 A lower second class degree is the minimum standard of achievement.

-6 The Bar Professional Training Course prior to Autumn 2010 was called the Bar Vocational Course (BVC).
+&lt;sup>6 The Bar Professional Training Course prior to Autumn 2010 was called the Bar Vocational Course (BVC).

-7 The Inns of Court are Lincoln's Inn, Inner Temple, Middle Temple and Gray's Inn.
+&lt;sup>7 The Inns of Court are Lincoln's Inn, Inner Temple, Middle Temple and Gray's Inn.

-8 First Six and Second Six do not have to be completed in a full calendar year.
+&lt;sup>8 First Six and Second Six do not have to be completed in a full calendar year.